 - eating a healthy diet

-- avoiding smoking, alcohol and caffeine
+- not smoking and reducing alcohol and caffeine

-- doing things you enjoy regularly, such as listening to music, walking in nature, dancing and being with people who care about you.
+- doing things you enjoy regularly, such as listening to music, walking in nature, dancing and being with people who care about you

 You may also be able to help keep stress levels down by: